zgompert/StripeGenetics/README.md

 }
 close (OUT);
 close (OUT2);
+print "Number of loci: $nloc; number of individuals $nind\n";
 ```

-This results in 85,558 SNPs and 238 individuals for the striped genome and 87,202 SNPs and 238 individuals for the green genome.
+This results in 106,287 SNPs and 602 individuals for the striped genome and 104,858 SNPs and 602 individuals for the green genome.

 Next, I used `entropy` (version 1.2) to estimate genotypes.
 This was done with each genome and with 2 or 3 source populations (5 chains each).
 Initial values for MCMC were generated with [initq.R](initq.R), based on simple genotype point estimates from [gl2genest.pl](gl2genest.pl) and [runEstP.pl](runEstP.pl).